IwanTen/L5-website/docs/reference/ceil.md

 # ceil()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the closest integer value that is greater than or equal to a number.

 For example, calling `ceil(9.03)` and `ceil(9.97)` both return the value 10.

 ## Examples